Cornelia Barns: Political life

 Within socialist periodicals, many cartoons by Cornelia Barns pertained to the topic of women's suffrage and gender equality.
-As might be expected, she also published cartoons in the suffrage magazines including New York City's Woman Voter and the National Woman's Party's Suffragist.
-"One Man--One Vote" depicted two immigrant women with young children, juxtaposed with the stare from a male dandy in three-piece suit and walking stick.
-Her cover, "Waiting," published in The Suffragist in 1919 is a powerful portrayal of an unending mass of strong-bodied women, two with babies in their arms, holding a lighted torch while waiting for political recognition through suffrage.
+She also published cartoons in the suffrage magazines, including New York City's Woman Voter and the National Woman's Party's Suffragist.
+"One Man--One Vote" depicted two immigrant women with young children, juxtaposed with the stare of a male dandy in a three-piece suit, holding a walking stick.
+Her cover, "Waiting," published in The Suffragist in 1919, is a powerful portrayal of an unending mass of strong-bodied women, two with babies in their arms, holding a lighted torch while waiting for political recognition through suffrage.

-In 1918, in its second year of publication, Cornelia Barns and Lou Rogers were listed as art editors for Margaret Sanger's Birth Control Review.
-Her earliest contribution was "We Accuse Society."
+In 1918, in its second year of publication, Margaret Sanger's Birth Control Review listed Cornelia Barns and Lou Rogers as art editors.
+Barns' earliest contribution was "We Accuse Society."

-California
+Later life and death

-In 1920 Cornelia Barns moved to California with her husband, Arthur Selwyn Garbett, and their young son.
-They settled on a ranch near her parents, who had moved to Morgan Hill, several years earlier.
+In 1920, Cornelia Barns moved to California with her husband, Arthur Selwyn Garbett, and their young son.
+They settled on a ranch near her parents, who had moved to Morgan Hill several years earlier.
 Seeking job opportunities, the Garbetts next moved to Berkeley.
-Garbett became a radio station program director, later offering his own radio program.
+Garbett became a radio station program director, later hosting his own radio program.
 He also served as music critic for a San Francisco newspaper.
-Cornelia Barns turned mostly to illustration, and provided sketches and covers for Sunset magazine by 1921.
-She contributed a feature column for Oakland Tribune, "My City Oakland".
-Garbett and Barns retired to Los Gatos, California, shortly before Cornelia's death from tuberculosis in November 1941.
+Barns worked as an illustrator, providing sketches and covers for Sunset magazine by 1921.
+She contributed a feature column for the Oakland Tribune, "My City Oakland."
+Garbett and Barns retired to Los Gatos, California, shortly before Barns' death from tuberculosis in November 1941.
 It was speculated that years of using etching acids on zinc plates in poorly ventilated studios had damaged her lungs.
-Others have noted that her paternal grandmother and grand aunt both succumbed to the disease.
+Others have noted that her paternal grandmother and great-aunt both succumbed to the disease.
 Following a flood in the family dwelling, few of her original artworks survive.